thamerML/AntiSpoofSys/README.md

 ### **How It Works:**
 1. Captures video input or live stream to detect vehicles, license plates, and faces.
 2. Verifies the 3 features against a database.
-3. Open the gate for verified entries.
+3. Opens the gate for verified entries.

 ---